-In February 2012, we issued warrants to purchase 100,000 shares of our common stock in exchange for services rendered at an exercise price of \$0.059 per share exercisable through February 2017.
+In February 2012, we issued warrants to purchase 9,107 shares of our common stock in exchange for services rendered at an exercise price of \$0.65 per share exercisable through February 2017.
 The fair value of the warrants at issuance amounted to \$3,687 and was recorded as a stock issuance cost in our 2012 consolidated statement of stockholders' deficit.

-In June 2012, we issued warrants to purchase 20,000 shares of our common stock in exchange for services rendered related to one of our clinical trials at an exercise price of \$0.059 per share exercisable through June 2017.
-The fair value of the warrants at issuance amounted to \$736 and was recorded as a stock issuance cost in our 2012 consolidated statement of stockholders' deficit
+In June 2012, we issued warrants to purchase 1,821 shares of our common stock in exchange for services rendered related to one of our clinical trials at an exercise price of \$0.65 per share exercisable through June 2017.
+The fair value of the warrants at issuance amounted to \$736 and was recorded as a stock issuance cost in our 2012 consolidated statement of stockholders' deficit.

-In June 2012, we issued warrants to purchase 19,000 shares of common stock in exchange for services rendered related to one of our clinical trials at an exercise price of \$0.059 per share exercisable through June 2017.
+In June 2012, we issued warrants to purchase 1,730 shares of common stock in exchange for services rendered related to one of our clinical trials at an exercise price of \$0.65 per share exercisable through June 2017.
 The fair value of the warrants at issuance amounted to \$700 and was recorded as a stock issuance cost in our 2012 consolidated statement of stockholders' deficit.
 In 2013, these warrants were exercised.

-On June 6, 2014 and July 17, 2014, we issued warrants to purchase that number of shares of our common stock equal to the aggregate amount of principal and interest outstanding under the 2012 Notes, the 2013 Notes and the 2014 Notes divided by the offering price of a share of common stock under this offering which have an expiration date of June 6, 2019 and an exercise price equal to the price per share at which the shares of common stock are sold in this offering.
+On June 6, 2014, July 17, 2014 and December 19, 2014, we issued warrants to purchase that number of shares of our common stock equal to the aggregate amount of principal and interest outstanding under the 2012 Notes, the 2013 Notes and the 2014 Notes divided by the initial public offering price of a share of common stock under this offering which have an expiration date of June 6, 2019 and an exercise price equal to the price per share at which the shares of common stock are sold in this offering.

-With the exception of the warrants to purchase common stock issued on September 29, 2008 and June 6, 2014, all of the warrants set forth above will all either be exercised prior to this offering or if not so exercised, terminate at the closing of the offering in accordance with their terms.
+With the exception of the warrants to purchase common stock issued on September 29, 2008 and those issued in connection with the 2014 Notes on June 6, 2014, July 17, 2014 and December 19, 2014, all of the warrants set forth above will all either be exercised prior to this offering or if not so exercised, terminate at the closing of the offering in accordance with their terms.

-Representative's Warrants
+Underwriters' Warrants

-We have agreed to issue to the representative of the underwriters in this offering warrants to purchase up to shares of our common stock, with a per share exercise price equal to 125% of the initial public offering price per share of common stock.
+We have agreed to issue to the joint book-running managers in this offering warrants to purchase up to 71,429 shares of our common stock, with a per share exercise price equal to 125% of the initial public offering price per share of common stock.
 In addition, the warrants provide for registration rights upon request, in certain cases.
 The demand registration right provided will not be greater than five years from the effective date of the offering in compliance with FINRA Rule 5110(f)(2)(G)(iv).
 The piggyback registration right provided will not be greater than seven years from the effective date of the offering in compliance with FINRA Rule 5110(f)(2)(G)(v).
-See "Underwriting - Representative's Warrants" section of this prospectus for a description of these warrants.
+See "Underwriting - Underwriters" Warrants" section of this prospectus for a description of these warrants.